 The proposed marine jetty project at Tilbury Island is currently undergoing an Environmental Assessment to meet both the provincial BC Environmental Assessment Act (BCEAA) and the federal Canadian Environmental Assessment Act (CEAA 2012).
-In May 2015, Wespac Midstream LLC submitted a project description and is now in the pre-application stage of the environmental assessment process.
-The BC Environmental Assessment Office held a 30-day Public Comment Period to receive feedback on proposed valued components for this project between November 20, 2015 and December 21, 2015.
-Visit the Wespac Midstream website for information.
+See the BC Environmental Assessment Office project information page.

 WesPac Midstream LLC is proposing to construct a marine jetty facility north of the existing FortisBC liquefied natural gas (LNG) plant at Tilbury Island in Delta, BC.
 The proposed marine jetty would provide for the berthing of marine barges and carriers and the transfer of LNG for delivery to local fuel markets and offshore export markets.